ShaneCurcuru/mutualaidarlington.org/index.md

 ## Reputable Science Resources <i class="fa fa-microscope"></i>

+- [Coronavirus in a Nutshell](https://www.youtube.com/watch?v=BtN-goy9VOY) - excellent video that explains issues around COVID-19 in plain language - and is well researched ([See their source list](https://sites.google.com/view/sourcescorona))
 - [Wirecutter/NYTimes Guide About Coronavirus](https://thewirecutter.com/blog/coronavirus-packages/) - well-researched set of free articles with tips on dealing with life in the age of COVID-19
 - [Safety Practices for Food Supply And Distribution](/assets/docs/COVID_SupplyDistro_MASafetyPracticesZine_PRINT.pdf) - useful booklet PDF (download) about safely preparing or delivering food to those in need.
 - [How Long Coronavirus Can Survive On Surfaces](https://hub.jhu.edu/2020/03/20/sars-cov-2-survive-on-surfaces/) (Johns Hopkins research paper)